cathy810218/My-Notes/UNUserNotifications.md

 ````

 ------------------------------------------------------------------------------------------

 * ### **UNNotificationContentExtension**

 In order to make your action buttons show up on the notification,
 do the following steps in the `info.plist`:

-Since we add actions using categories, we will need to configure the `info.plist` in `NotificationContentExtension`.
+Since we add action buttons using categories, we will need to configure the `info.plist` in `NotificationContentExtension`.
 Under `NSExtension` (Dictionary) -> `NSExtensionAttributes` (Dictionary) add
 `UNNotificationExtensionCategory` (Array)
 Then add your category (String).